 Meeting Demand of Imported fruits in China on WeChat app

-WeChat is engrained in lifestyles of Chinese consumers.
-It is all-in-one-app which integrates social e-commerce seamlessly.
+WeChat is engrained in the lifestyles of Chinese consumers.
+It is an all-in-one app that integrates social e-commerce seamlessly.
 Wechat store gives numerous possibilities to International brands to reach Chinese consumers effectively.
-Possibilities ranges from Branding to campaigning and easy payment methods.
+Possibilities range from Branding to campaigning and easy payment methods.

 Meeting Demand of Imported fruits in China on WeChat Store

 Are you interested in selling Imported fruits in China in on E-commerce market, and learn how you can target Chinese consumers digitally?
-You are welcome to call us for a friendly discussion and learn about your brand’s prospects in Chinese E-commerce market.
-Our Digital Marketing agency provides, international brands with tools that are optimal to unlock this enormous market to earn their full potential.
-If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for a customised advice.
+You are welcome to call us for a friendly discussion and learn about your brand’s prospects in the Chinese E-commerce market.
+Our Digital Marketing agency provides international brands with tools that are optimal to unlock this enormous market to earn their full potential.
+If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for customized advice.

 We are an exporter based in British Columbia, Canada.
 We export the local BC fruit crops such as apples, blueberries and cherries.
 We were wanting to get into selling to China via E-commerce but were wanting to know which would be be a better platform to sell on between Tmall and JD.

 We are located in Brazil and we are interested in partnering with you.

 We would like to export our Palm Heart first and then our fruit to china.

 We manufacture here in Brazil with our brand